Why it’s time to talk about, and understand, digital transformation

 In late 2020, CPHR Alberta — the provincial registration body for the Chartered Professionals in Human Resources (CPHR) designation — partnered with SAIT to offer the course to senior human resources (HR) professionals.
 After the five-week course, leaders had the tools to implement a transformational strategy, paving the way for digital-enabled growth and innovative thinking.

-“HR is in danger of falling behind the times in terms of using digital technology to inform business decisions — in many cases, it’s our own capability holding us back,” says Stacey Norman, Talent Vice President at Ledcor and course participant.
-“Unless we understand how technology can help to solve the challenges facing our companies, the use of technology or process isn’t going to move us forward. “
+“HR is in danger of falling behind the times in terms of using digital technology to inform business decisions — in many cases, it’s our own capability holding us back,” adds Norman.
+“Unless we understand how technology can help to solve the challenges facing our companies, the use of technology or process isn’t going to move us forward.”

 “I found the course to be very well suited for this purpose.
 It was at the exact right level, and provided me with great tools and practical takeaways.
 I would highly recommend it for other senior leaders and leadership teams.”